attoassi/Dynamic-Web-Application-ECS-Terraform-Modules/README.md

 # This is a repository to store Terraform codes for automating the deployment of Dynamic web applications on AWS with Docker, Amazon ECS, Amazon ECR

 # Note: when reusing/updating this template, use a domain name that don't have an ssl certificate (.cf, cloud)
-        update the rentzon.en file and the value in .tfvars
+        update the domain name in the rentzon.en file and the value in .tfvars